aws-samples/serverless-patterns/apigw-lambda-transcribe-sam-js/README.md

 To test the deployed API endpoint:

-1. Upload an audio file to the created S3 bucket:
+1. Upload an audio file to the created S3 bucket(Note: Bucket name would be {AWS::StackName}-audio-uploads):
 ```
 aws s3 cp audio.mp3 s3://your-bucket-name/
 ```